What is a Pageant?

 Beauty pageants for children began as early as the 1920’s when they were occasionally held in major cities as small contests to pick prettiest babies.
 By the 1950’s they became more common, but were still a largely unknown phenomenon.
 By the early 1960s, children’s pageants were beginning to sprout up as prim-and-proper events to help little girls wearing party dresses develop confidence by presenting themselves on-stage.
 The first international pageant for children, “Little Miss Universe,” was staged in Miami, Florida and discontinued in 1966.

 A natural pageant is a competition for children designed to focus on their natural appearance and to provide opportunities for girls, and often boys, to develop confidence.
 Unlike glitz pageants (see below), children in natural pageants are required to look and behave in natural, age-appropriate ways.
 Cosmetics, flippers, hair-pieces, spray tans, body glitter, hair glitter and body glitter are not allowed in any stage of competition.
 Contestants appear in pretty party dresses similar to what little girls might wear to a party or an Easter church service.
-At no time is a child allowed to wear any attire that is sexually suggestive or inappropriate for the age.
+At no time is a child allowed to wear any attire that is inappropriate for the age.

 Judging focuses on children’s natural beauty and may include competitions such as Party Dress, Talent, Photogenic, Interview, and Personality.
 Some pageants hold “Playtime” where judges observe, and even play along with, children in a natural setting to allow judges to evaluate children’s personalities in a more natural setting.